 We expect stocks to serve as the growth engine of an investment portfolio.

-At Acropolis, we seek to create value for our clients by finding high quality investments at reasonable prices.
-This combination should result in relatively good results over a full market cycle.
+Acropolis seeks to create value for our clients by finding high quality investments at reasonable prices.
+This combination should lead to relatively good results over a full market cycle.

-Beginning in 1926 and ending in 2013, large US companies have returned an annual return of 10.08 percent.
-Of course, those returns haven’t been earned in a straight line – returns have been as high as 53.99 percent in 1933 and as low as -43.34 percent in 1931.
+Beginning in 1926 and ending in 2021, large US companies have returned an annual return of 10.46 percent with a standard deviation of 18.61 percent.
+Of course, those returns haven’t been earned in a straight line – returns have been as high as 53.97 percent in 1933 and as low as -43.35 percent in 1931.

 Ultimately we believe that stocks will continue to deliver the highest returns because stocks represent ownership in businesses.
 However, we know that stocks can be very risky since the value of these businesses is difficult to assess and perceptions about value can change rapidly.